krajasekhar015/k8-resources/volumes/readme.md

 - When we create any resource, we have two types
     - It will be namespace level
     - It will be cluster level
-- Here, PV is the cluster level and admin has to create it
+- Here, PV is the cluster level and admin has to create it and PVC is namespace level

 **expense project devops engineer got a requirement to have a volume**
 1. You should send an email to storage team to create disk, then get the approval from manager and after getting approval they will create disk